 To make automation easier, follow a step-by-step approach:

 - Establish who in your organization or your outsourcing network will be responsible for handling automation.

-- Review your business processes and identify repetitive, routine tasks that can be automated, such as:
+- Review your business processes and identify repetitive, routine tasks that can be automated:

 - Updating your bookkeeping records

 - Set measurable goals for what you’d like to accomplish through automation, such as how much time you’d like to save on specific processes.

 - Establish key performance indicators to measure and track automation goals.